(Ursus americanus) BLACK BEAR

-- Black bears are usually black in color, although it may be brown, reddish, yellowish, or cream-colored.
-It once lived throughout most of North America, but hunting and agriculture drove them into heavily forested areas, where about 75,000 to 80,000 survive.
+- Black bears once lived throughout most of North America, but hunting and agriculture drove them into heavily forested areas.
 Residual populations survive over much of the range in sparsely populated wooded regions and under protection in National parks.
 They are numerous and thriving.

 Where do Black Bears Live?

-Mother Bear Nurses 2 Cubs of the Year in Canada's Rockies 2019
+New Bear Cubs of the Year in Canada's Rockies 2019

 Details on Black Bears in Jasper

 Front paw track ranges from 4 to 5 inches in length (10 - 13 cm); human-like rear track is from 6 to 9 inches in length (15 - 18 cm).
 Black Bear tracks can be differentiated from the Grizzly Bear by evidence of smaller claw markings in the Black Bear print.